The Importance of Family Values

-- The English translation of paggalang means to be respectful or to give respect to a person.
+- In the English translation, paggalang means to be respectful or to give respect to a person.

-- Filipinos are accustomed to using the words “po,” “opo,” and “ho” when they are conversing with older people or, sometimes, with those who are in a high role or a prestigious member of society.
-Using these words is customary in the Philippines, and it shows a sign of respect if you do so.
+- Filipinos are accustomed to using the words “po,” “opo,” and “ho” when they are conversing with older people or, sometimes, with those who play important or prestigious roles in society.
+Using these words is customary in the Philippines and shows respect.

-- Paggalang can also be shown toward your elders by kissing their hands before leaving/to say goodbye and upon arrival/to greet them.
+- Paggalang can also be shown toward elders by kissing their hands to say goodbye and as a greeting upon arrival.

-- The younger members of the family can show respect toward older siblings by calling them kuya (older brother) or ate (older sister).
+- Younger members of the family can show respect toward older siblings by calling them kuya (older brother) or ate (older sister).

 2. Pakikisama (Helping Others)

-- Pakikisama has the connotation of getting along with people in general.
+- Pakikisama means getting along with people in general.

 - There is a general yearning to be accepted and well-liked among Filipinos.
-This applies to one and his or her friends, colleagues, boss, and even relatives.
+This applies to friends, colleagues, bosses, and relatives.
 This desire is what steers one to perform pakikisama.

 - The word pakikisama literally translates to "helping others."
-Therefore, this trait usually fosters general cooperation and performing good or helpful deeds, which can lead to others viewing you in a favorable light.
+Therefore, this trait usually fosters general cooperation and the performance of good or helpful deeds, which can lead to others viewing you in a favorable light.